-There seem very few records available for the area around Ann Arbor, MI, but it can be said that George H Ford was photographer with his own studio from at least 1886 to 1910.
+There seems very few records available for the area around Ann Arbor, MI, but it can be said that George H Ford was photographer with his own studio from at least 1886 to 1910.

 George Herbert Ford